 Can I transfer or switch programs once I’m admitted?

 Yes, after one semester, students may apply to transfer into another engineering master’s program.
-At this time you cannot transfer from an on-campus program to the MCIT-Online program, nor can you transfer from the MCIT-Online program to an on-campus program.
-You can find more information here.
+At this time you cannot transfer from an on-campus program to an online program, nor can you transfer from an online program to an on-campus program.

 Can I switch to a Ph.D. program before I finish my master’s?